-In the npm install example, you could see a warning about the fact that the package.json file did not exist.
-It is recommended to create such a file for each project, either manually or by running npm init.
-It contains some information about the project, such as its name and version, and lists its dependencies.
+After running npm install to install some package, you will find not only a node_modules directory, but also a file called package.json in your current directory.
+It is recommended to have such a file for each project.
+You can create it manually or run npm init.
+This file contains information about the project, such as its name and version, and lists its dependencies.